pce-uw-jscript400/w3-mongo/readme.md

 ### Instructions & Guiding Questions

-- [ ] Take a moment to look through the code that already exists in this repository.
+- [x] Take a moment to look through the code that already exists in this repository.
 Run the code and test out each route, ensuring it does what you expect.

 ---

-- [ ] We will be using both [mongoose](https://mongoosejs.com/docs/guide.html) and [mongodb](https://docs.mongodb.com/manual/) to build this project.
+- [x] We will be using both [mongoose](https://mongoosejs.com/docs/guide.html) and [mongodb](https://docs.mongodb.com/manual/) to build this project.
 Open up each project's documentation.

 * **Question:** What is the difference between mongoose and mongodb?

-* **Your Answer:**
+* **Your Answer:** MongoDB is the actual database.
+Mongoose is the interface for communicating to the database, it helps format the requests sent to the database.
+Mongoose is more class oriented and more like javascript.

 ---

-- [ ] MongoDB uses a number of terms that may be to new to you such as database, collection, and document.
+- [x] MongoDB uses a number of terms that may be to new to you such as database, collection, and document.

 * **Question:** What is the difference between the above terms?
 [This page](https://docs.mongodb.com/manual/core/databases-and-collections/) may help.

-* **Your Answer:**
+* **Your Answer:** Databases store collections of documents.
+Documents are stored in collections (similar to tables).
+A document is one record - it is a representation of an entity.

 ---

-- [ ] Create a new file with the path of `api/models/series.js`.
+- [x] Create a new file with the path of `api/models/series.js`.
 In that file, [define the schema](https://mongoosejs.com/docs/guide.html#definition) for a television series.
 Include the fields "title", "start_year", and "season_count".

 * **Question:** Where does `String` and `Number` come from?

-* **Your Answer:**
+* **Your Answer:** They are from Javascript.

 ---

-- [ ] Merge the following into your schema:
+- [x] Merge the following into your schema:
   ```js
   {
     _id: Schema.Types.ObjectId